 Not only are servers maintained by your cloud providers, software updates, new features and all other essential maintenance are performed by the cloud software provider.
 This results in cost and time savings for you, leaving you free to focus on your core business.

-If the problem’s cloud hosted, you have a team of experts dealing with the problem – and not yourself.
-Cloud companies like FoodStorm stake their entire business on service and reliability, so will view fixing any problem as a priority.
+If the problem’s cloud hosted, you have a team of experts dealing with the problem and not yourself.
+Cloud companies like FoodStorm stake their entire business on service and reliability, so fixing any problem is a priority.

 Cloud-based software supports improved cash flow and revenue because the subscription model allows you to pay as you go, and only pay for what you are using.
 By eliminating the need for specialized hardware, maintenance, expensive upfront capital outlays, or costly licensing and upgrade fees, SaaS can free-up cash to focus on other things.